scylladb/scylla-cluster-tests/README.rst

 Known issues
 ------------

-* The avocado log is verbose - it captures all debug output of the ``boto3`` API.
-I still need to see if I can fix that.
 * No test API guide.
 Bear with us while we set up hosted test API documentation, and take a look at the current tests and the `sdcm` library for more information.

 Footnotes